 Our practical guidance on how to measure and report a gender pay gap sets out the key steps that employers should take to comply with the gender pay gap Regulations.

-... to our live webinar on 8 February 2017, where employment lawyers Patrick Brodie and Kelly Thomson will answer your questions on gender pay gap reporting.
+... our on-demand webinar on gender pay gap reporting, in which employment lawyers Patrick Brodie and Kelly Thomson answer your questions about the new requirements.

 - What changes were made to the gender pay gap reporting duty in the revised version of the draft Regulations published on 6 December 2016?

 - Which employers will be covered by the gender pay gap reporting duty?

 - When does the gender pay gap reporting duty come into force?

 - What information will employers be required to publish under the gender pay gap reporting duty?

 - How is pay defined for the purposes of reporting an organisation's gender pay gap?